dwmkerr/learn-a-language/README.md

 tl;dr - Basic and perfect for day one of a new language.

-One of the best - [Pascel's Triangle](http://en.wikipedia.org/wiki/Pascal's_triangle) is a simple mathematical construct that you should be able to implement quickly in almost any language.
+One of the best - [Pascal's Triangle](http://en.wikipedia.org/wiki/Pascal's_triangle) is a simple mathematical construct that you should be able to implement quickly in almost any language.
 The sort of output you'd be looking for would be:

 ````